-The century ride sits atop of many cyclists’ to-do lists.
+The century ride sits atop many cyclists’ to-do lists.
 Anyone who has ridden long enough would have completed a century ride in one form or another.
-For some, a century ride is a weekly affair while it’s a massive ask for others.
+For some, a century ride is a weekly affair, while it’s a massive ask for others.

 What is a century ride?

-Many cyclists love the idea of a mass-start century ride as they get to ride on closed roads with hundreds (if not thousands) of similar-minded people on scenic routes.
-It gives the cyclist a sense of accomplishment as completing a century ride is a massive feat by itself.
+Many cyclists love the idea of a mass-start century ride as they ride on closed roads with hundreds (if not thousands) of similar-minded people on scenic routes.
+It gives the cyclist a sense of accomplishment as completing a century ride is a massive feat.

 These tips and tricks below will help you plan and finish your first 100-mile ride strongly.